Crypto.com Tax Reporting 2026 – Complete US Filing Guide

 CRO Token Taxes

-- CRO used to pay fees → taxable disposal of CRO
+- Using CRO to pay fees — that's a taxable disposal of CRO at fair market value

 Crypto.com Earn — Interest Income

-Crypto.com Earn pays interest on deposited crypto.
-This interest is taxable as ordinary income at fair market value when credited – regardless of whether you withdraw it.
+Crypto.com Earn pays interest on crypto you deposit.
+That interest is ordinary income at fair market value when it's credited to your account — whether or not you withdraw it.
+The income event is the crediting, not the withdrawal.

 Visa Card Cashback in CRO

-CRO cashback rewards are taxable as ordinary income at fair market value when received.
-Each cashback payment creates a small income event and a new cost basis for the CRO received.
+CRO cashback from the Crypto.com Visa card is taxable as ordinary income at fair market value when you receive it.
+Every cashback payment is a small income event and creates a new cost basis for the CRO.
+It can add up to a lot of micro-transactions over a year — let software handle the tracking.

 NFT Marketplace Taxes